Cosmological foundations revisited with Pantheon+

-A noteworthy observation regarding the light-curve parameters of the \pplus\ dataset, specifically $x\Z 1$, is that they converge for $z\Ns{min} = 0.075^{+0.007}_{-0.009}$.
+A noteworthy observation regarding the light-curve parameters of the \pplus\ dataset, specifically $x\Z 1$, is that they converge for $\zmin = 0.075^{+0.007}_{-0.009}$.
 In contrast, the dependency on redshift for the light-curve parameters in the JLA catalogue indicates the presence of an accelerated expansion.
 This feature has been in heavy debate for the JLA sample. \citet{Nielsen_2016} enforced redshift independence in $x\Z 1$ and $c$ in their analysis, which was criticised by \citet{Rubin_2016}.
-However, \citet{Rubin_2016} added twelve additional parameters to the Bayesian Hierarchical Model, and their inclusion has been challenged by several papers, notably, \citet{Dam_2017} and \citet{Colin_2020}. \citet{Dam_2017} found that the extra parameters did not increase $\ln B$, while \citet{Colin_2020} criticises their addition by analysing the Bayesian information criterion (BIC)\footnote{The Bayesian information criterion (BIC) is closely related to the Akaike information criterion (AIC) but introduces a larger penalty term for $k \geq 8$.
+However, \citet{Rubin_2016} added twelve additional parameters to the Bayesian Hierarchical Model, and their inclusion has been challenged by several papers, notably, \citet{Dam_2017} and \citet{Colin_2020}. \citet{Dam_2017} found that the {introduction of additional parameters} did not increase $\ln B$, while \citet{Colin_2020} {criticised the addition made by \citet{Rubin_2016} from the principles of} the Bayesian information criterion (BIC)\footnote{The Bayesian information criterion (BIC) is closely related to the Akaike information criterion (AIC) but introduces a larger penalty term for $k \geq 8$.
 The BIC is given by: ${\rm BIC} = k\ln{N} - 2\ln{\mathcal{(L)}}$.
 For more information see \citet{Kass_1995} and \citet[Appendix~C]{Dam_2017}.}.
 When the same supernova analysis as in \citet{Dam_2017} is conducted on the \pplus\ data, the lack of redshift dependence indicates that these features from JLA were due to different calibration systematics and incomplete datasets.
-In particular, since $x\Z 1\to\w{const}$ for $z\Ns{min} > \w{SHS}_\alpha$, the systematic error in the JLA catalogue that was at the centre of the debate has been controlled in \pplus.
+In particular, since $x\Z 1\to\w{const.}$ for $\zmin > \w{SHS}_\alpha$, the systematic error in the JLA catalogue that was at the centre of the debate has been controlled in \pplus.